Where to Celebrate Cinco De Mayo in Rhode Island

 Commemorate the Mexican Army's victory over the French Empire at the Battle of Puebla with authentic cuisine, and maybe some tequila, too.

 Cinco de Mayo, or the fifth of May, is a holiday that commemorates the Mexican Army’s victory over the French Empire at the Battle of Puebla, on May 5, 1862.
 Before you load up the tacos and tequila, take some time to learn about the Mexican holiday.
-Okay, now let’s dig in to the area’s more authentic taco (and more) options.
+Okay, now let’s dig in to the area’s more authentic taco (and Mexican food) options.

 La Herradura Taqueria Mexicana

 La herradura means horseshoe in Spanish, and it is a true good luck charm for eaters at this small taqueria in Central Falls.
-Tacos, burritos, tortas and tamales are stuffed with shredded beef, chicken, pork or more exotic choices like tripe or tongue.
+Tacos, burritos, tortas and tamales are stuffed with shredded beef, chicken, pork or more unusual choices like tripe or tongue.
 716 Dexter St., Central Falls, 401-753-1671, laherradurataqueriamexicana.com

 Try the Dynamite Burrito for mouthwatering bites of spicy ground beef, grilled peppers and onions, charred tomato citrus salsa, cheddar cheese, scallions, sour cream and coconut rice wrapped in one big flour tortilla.
 Or, opt to build your own taco with your choice of anything from Mahi Mahi to marinated steak.
 459 Chapel St., Harrisville, 401-568-8226, thetacoshopri.com